boazbk/tcs/lec_00_1_math_background.md

 So, why are we doing so much math in this course?
 Is it just some form of hazing?
 Perhaps a revenge of the ["math nerds" against the "hackers"](https://blog.smartbear.com/careers/math-nerds-vs-code-monkeys-should-computer-science-classes-be-more-practical/)?

-At the end of the day, mathematics is simply a language for modelling concepts in a precise and unambiguous way.
+At the end of the day, mathematics is simply a language for modeling concepts in a precise and unambiguous way.
 In this course,  we will be mostly interested in the concept of _computation_.
 For example, we will look at questions such as  _"is there an efficient algorithm to find the prime factors of a given integer?"_.^[Actually, scientists currently do not know the answer to this question, but we will see that settling it in either direction has very interesting applications touching on areas as far apart as Internet security and quantum mechanics.]
 To even _phrase_ such a question, we need to give a precise _definition_ of the notion of an _algorithm_, and of what it means for an algorithm to be _efficient_.